Skip to Content

 If you are in Mineral County and want a safe bet at finding turquoise, you can head to the Last Chance Mine.
 However, you will have to pay a small fee before entering.

-If you want to try out your luck and do it the hard way, head to Willow Creek, the west fork steam bed.
+If you want to try your luck and do it the hard way, head to Willow Creek, the West Fork steam bed.
 Here, you will find turquoise specimens of various sizes.

-TIP: For a complete rockhounding guide in Colorado, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Colorado.

 New Mexico

-Probably the second best state in the U.S. to find turquoise specimens is the state of New Mexico.
+The state of New Mexico is probably the second-best state in the U.S. to find turquoise specimens.
 New Mexico designated turquoise as its state mineral in 1967, even earlier than Nevada.

 There are many locations around Albuquerque where you can find turquoise.
-An excellent northwestern site in the state is also Mount Chalchihuitl, the area slopes and draws.
+Mount Chalchihuitl is an excellent northwestern site in the state; the area slopes and draws.
 In the southwestern parts of the state, you can find turquoise at Apache Mine, near Hachita.

-The area mines around Jarilla Mountains are also abundant in turquoise.
-Some other fantastic locations where you can find turquoise in New Mexico include the Los Cerrillos Mining District, and the Burro Mountains Mining District.
+The area mines around the Jarilla Mountains are also abundant in turquoise.
+Some other fantastic locations where you can find turquoise in New Mexico include the Los Cerrillos Mining District and the Burro Mountains Mining District.

-There are many active and abandoned mines in these districts that contain turquoise.
+Many active and abandoned mines in these districts contain turquoise.
 Do your research beforehand for your safety before visiting these mines.

-TIP: For a complete rockhounding guide in New Mexico, check out this article.
+TIP: Check out this article for a complete rockhounding guide in New Mexico.

 California

-If you are in California and wish to find or view turquoise specimens, you can head to the Llanada Copper Mine, near San Benito County.
+If you want to find or view turquoise specimens in California, you can head to the Llanada Copper Mine near San Benito County.

-Some other excellent locations to find turquoise in California includes the Baker Gove and Apache Canyon Mines near San Bernardino County.
+Some other excellent locations to find turquoise in California include the Baker Gove and Apache Canyon Mines near San Bernardino County.

-TIP: For a complete rockhounding guide in California, check out this article.
+TIP: Check out this article for a complete rockhounding guide in California.

 Arkansas

-TIP: For a complete rockhounding guide in Arkansas, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Arkansas.

 Alabama